railwayapp/docs/src/pages/diagnose/webhooks.md

 At this point, the Discord Muxer will identify the URL and change the payload to accommodate the Discord integration.
 You can see this if you expand the payload preview panel.

 You are now done!
 When your project deploys again, that Discord channel will get updates on the deploy!

+## Setting up a webhook for Slack
+Slack supports integrating directly with webhooks.

+1. Enable incoming webhooks for your Slack instance (Tutorial [here](https://api.slack.com/messaging/webhooks#enable_webhooks))
+2. Get a hooks.slack.com address for your channel (Tutorial [here](https://api.slack.com/messaging/webhooks#create_a_webhook))
+3. Open up Railway, navigate to your project.
+Under Deployments -> Settings -> Webhooks, paste your URL
+4. Click the checkmark to save